-A. The first election for the officials provided for by this charter shall be held in the primary and general elections in April and May 1986, and subsequent elections shall be held on corresponding dates every fourth year thereafter.
-Persons elected under the provisions of this charter shall take office at noon on the first Tuesday following certification of the results of the general election.

-B. All City officers elected under provisions of the system of government applicable to the City prior to the adoption of this home rule charter shall continue to hold their offices and discharge the duties thereof until the officials elected under the provisions of this charter have taken office.
+- A. The first election for the officials provided for by this Charter shall be held in the primary and general elections in April and May 1986 the Spring General election of 2026, and subsequent elections shall be held on corresponding dates every fourth year thereafter.
+Persons elected under the provisions of this Charter shall take office at noon on the first day of July or on the following day that is not a legal holiday, Saturday, or Sunday, that follows on the first Tuesday following certification of the results of the general election. - B. All City officers elected under provisions of the system of government applicable to the City prior to the adoption of this Home Rule Charter shall continue to hold their offices and discharge the duties thereof until the officials elected under the provisions of this Charter have taken office.
 Thereafter, the offices of said City officers shall cease to exist.